September 12th, 2020

 Don’t expect to eat dinner in a restaurant before 7:30 at the earliest—some restaurants don’t open for dinner until 8 pm or later (and no amount of standing with your face pressed against the window will get them to open even one minute before it’s time).

-If you’re traveling with children, plan ahead with heavy snacks—or simply look for more tourist-friendly restaurants that stay open all afternoon and evening.
+If you’re traveling to Italy with children, plan ahead with heavy snacks—or simply look for more tourist-friendly restaurants that stay open all afternoon and evening.

 As a general rule, Italians care deeply about clothing and appearance.
 They view it as a sign of respect—for themselves and for others.
-For this reason, religious sites require appropriate attire, a level of modesty, that includes covered legs and shoulders.
+For this reason, religious sites require appropriate attire, like the Vatican dress code: a level of modesty, that includes covered legs and shoulders.
 Long sleeves shirts or blouses and skirts or long pants are a good idea—and they do double-duty at the nicer restaurants, where you can’t get in with shorts, flip-flops, and other casual clothing you might bring on vacation.

 Italy is a safe place to visit—but as with the tourist areas in any major city, there are places petty criminals like to prey on tourists.
 Dressing like an Italian is a good way to protect yourself.
 Besides, it feels good not to stand out like a sore thumb and blend into the crowd of beautiful Italians passing you by.